ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 #### Reaching RPC {#reaching-rpc}

 The default port for the execution client JSON-RPC is `8545` but you can modify the ports of local endpoints in the configuration.
 By default, the RPC interface is only reachable on the localhost of your computer.
 To make it remotely accessible, you might want to expose it to the public by changing the address to `0.0.0.0`.
-This will make it reachable over local and public IP addresses.
+This will make it reachable over local network and public IP addresses.
 In most cases you'll also need to set up port forwarding on your router.

 You should do this with caution as this will let anyone on the internet control your node.
 Malicious actors could access your node to bring down your system or steal your funds if you're using your client as a wallet.